endojs/endo/packages/marshal/README.md

 ## Pass-by-Presence vs Pass-by-Copy

-`marshal` makes a distinction between objects that are pass-by-presence, and those which are pass-by-copy.
+`marshal` relies upon `@endo/pass-style` to distinguish between objects that are pass-by-presence and those that are pass-by-copy.

 To qualify as pass-by-presence, all properties of an object (and of all objects in its inheritance hierarchy) must be methods, not data.
 Pass-by-presence objects